Whitfield County closes restaurants to inside dining, limits number at social gatherings

 “Will we survive?
 Yes,” the statement said.
 “And we look forward to raising a glass with all our customers when this crisis ends.
 Until then, we hope everyone washes their hands, enjoys this time with their families, and continues to support all the wonderful small businesses in this community.”

-The resolution does not say what the penalties for violating any of its provisions are.
+The county resolution does not say what the penalties for violating any of its provisions are.

 There are “no specific monetary or confinement penalties at this time,” said Laughter.
 But she added that “the resolution does have the force of law.”